 Ilfracombe Museum welcomes researchers during opening hours.
-We charge £7.50 for a researcher’s ticket which allows repeat visits during the year.
 Research is self-guided but the museum manager can give assistance and advice if contacted in advance.
 The first 20 minutes of staff time to produce the material required is free, after that period any staff time is costed at £15.00 per hour pro-rata.
 Internet enquiries will also be charged at the same rate.
 Copies of some material can be made for a small charge.

 Not all material is available for research so please contact us to ensure access to our archives is available particularly if there is something specific you wish to see.
 Access is limited on Saturdays.

 Here is an overview of the scope of our collection

 - Photographs, paintings, engravings and other pictures of local interest.

 - Domestic social items – ceramics, glass, metalwork, wooden items, dolls, toys and costume.

 - Cobbler’s, printer’s and other craftsmen’s tools and equipment.

 - Clocks, watches, surveying instruments and other scientific equipment.